Understanding Educational Therapy: A Pathway to Learning Success

 Children who typically benefit from educational therapy in Singapore include:

-Students with a formal dyslexia diagnosis, or those presenting with dyslexic profiles without a formal report.
+Students with a formal dyslexia diagnosis or those showing dyslexic profiles without a formal report.

-Children reading significantly below their age or year group, particularly those reading at a Lexile level that doesn't match their verbal ability or general intelligence.
+Children reading significantly below their age or year group, particularly those whose Lexile level doesn’t match their verbal ability or general intelligence.

-EAL (English as an Additional Language) learners whose literacy challenges go beyond vocabulary gaps and reflect deeper processing difficulties.
+EAL (English as an Additional Language) learners whose literacy challenges extend beyond vocabulary gaps and reflect deeper processing difficulties.

-Students with ADHD who have secondary literacy difficulties, where attention and processing challenges have compounded over the years of inconsistent learning.
+Students with ADHD who face secondary literacy difficulties, where attention and processing challenges have compounded over years of inconsistent learning.

 Age range matters less than the profile.
-I work with students from primary school through to secondary (local and international)—the approach adjusts; the principles do not.
+I work with students from primary school through to secondary (local and international).
+The approach adjusts; the principles remain steadfast.

 When Educational Therapy Isn't Enough on Its Own

-Many of the students I work with come in for educational therapy, and we quickly discover that reading difficulty is intertwined with executive function challenges — difficulty getting started on tasks, losing track in multi-step problems, and struggling to organise written work even when the ideas are there.
+It’s important to note that literacy difficulties rarely exist in isolation.
+Many students I work with come in for educational therapy, only to discover that their reading difficulties are intertwined with executive function challenges.
+These include issues like getting started on tasks, losing track in multi-step problems, and struggling to organise written work, even when the ideas are there.

-In those cases, educational therapy addresses literacy foundations, while executive function coaching builds the self-management skills that allow literacy gains to show up in school performance.
+In such cases, educational therapy addresses literacy foundations, while executive function coaching builds the self-management skills necessary for those literacy gains to translate into improved school performance.

 What Educational Therapy Looks Like at NICE

-Sessions are one-to-one, structured, and built around your child's specific profile — not a generic programme.
+At NICE, sessions are one-to-one, structured, and tailored to your child's specific profile — not a generic programme.

-I work from a learner profile developed at intake, drawing on any existing psychoeducational reports and my own observation.
-Sessions typically run 50 to 60 minutes and cover phonological skills, decoding, fluency, comprehension, and — for older students — strategies for academic reading and written output.
+I develop a learner profile during the intake process, drawing on any existing psychoeducational reports and my own observations.
+Sessions typically last 50 to 60 minutes and cover phonological skills, decoding, fluency, comprehension, and, for older students, strategies for academic reading and written output.

-Progress is tracked, and parents receive regular updates — not in educational jargon, but in plain language that tells you what your child is gaining and what we are working towards.
+We track progress closely, and parents receive regular updates.
+These updates are in plain language, not educational jargon.
+I aim to clearly communicate what your child is gaining and what we are working towards.

 How to Know If Your Child Needs Educational Therapy

-The most reliable sign is a gap between what your child is capable of — what you see at home, how they think, how they reason — and what is showing up on the page at school.
-When a bright child cannot decode words fluently, cannot retain spelling rules, or avoids reading at all costs, that gap is telling you something.
+If you’re asking this question, there’s likely a reason.
+Trust that instinct.
+The most reliable sign is a noticeable gap between what your child is capable of — what you observe at home, how they think, how they reason — and what is reflected on their schoolwork.
+When a bright child struggles to decode words fluently, cannot retain spelling rules, or avoids reading altogether, that gap is significant.

-An educational therapist in Singapore can help you understand what is driving that gap — and whether structured literacy intervention, executive function support, or a combination of both is the right starting point.
+An educational therapist in Singapore can help you understand what’s driving that gap.
+Together, we can determine whether structured literacy intervention, executive function support, or a combination of both is the right starting point.

 Ready to Find Out More?

-If you're based in Singapore and want to talk through whether educational therapy, executive function coaching, or both might be right for your child, get in touch.
-The first conversation is always just that — a conversation.
+If you're in Singapore and want to explore whether educational therapy, executive function coaching, or both might be suitable for your child, let’s talk.
+The first conversation is just that — a conversation.

 Comments